Global Site

 NEC conducts initiatives to secure diverse human resources through job-matching hiring.

-- In fiscal 2024, the Company hired 106 employees through a referral recruitment system that uses the personal networks of NEC employees.
+- In fiscal year 2025, the Company hired 127 employees through direct sourcing methods, such as referral recruitment that leverages employee networks and direct scouting.

 Inclusion of Mid-career Hires